Dawn Addis

 Dawn Junea Addis (born July 12, 1972) is an American educator, activist, and politician serving as a member of the California State Assembly for the 30th district.
-Elected in November 2022, she assumed office on December 5, 2022.
-She is Vice Chair of the California Legislative Jewish Caucus.
+Elected in November 2022, she assumed office on December 5, 2022, and was re-elected in 2024.
+Addis was the first Democrat from San Luis Obispo County elected to the California State Assembly since 1922, and the first woman to represent the 30th district.
+She is Chair of the Assembly Budget Subcommittee No. 1 on Health, Co-chair of the California Legislative Central Coast Caucus.

 Education

-Addis earned a Bachelor of Arts degree in art education and Spanish and a Master of Science in special education from San Francisco State University.
+Addis earned a Bachelor of Arts degree in art education and Spanish and a Master of Arts in special education from San Francisco State University.
+In 2026, she received an honorary Doctor of Humane Letters from A.T.
+Still University of Health Sciences.
+She holds teaching credentials in elementary education, secondary art education, secondary Spanish, and special education, and is fluent in Spanish.

 Career

-Addis worked as an educator in the San Luis Coastal Unified School District 20 years.
-In 2016, she founded the San Luis Obispo chapter of the Women's March.
-She served as a member of the Morro Bay City Council from 2019 to 2022 and as mayor pro tempore from 2019 to 2021.
+Addis worked as an educator in the San Luis Coastal Unified School District for 20 years, teaching special education and serving as an English learner intervention specialist at schools including Morro Elementary, Pacific Beach Elementary, San Luis Obispo High School, Pacheco Elementary, and Laguna Middle School.
+She served on the executive board of the San Luis Coastal Teachers Association.

+In 2016, she co-founded the San Luis Obispo chapter of the Women's March, which drew a crowd of approximately 10,000 people at its inaugural march in 2017.
+She also served as a board member for the Planned Parenthood Central Coast Action Fund.

+She was elected to the Morro Bay City Council in 2018 and served from 2019 to 2022, including as mayor pro tempore from 2019 to 2021.

-In 2020, Addis ran for the California State Assembly against incumbent Republican Jordan Cunningham in a district that included all of San Luis Obispo County as well as the voters in northern Santa Barbara County.
-Although Addis was well-funded and ran a strong campaign, Cunningham won by 55% to 45%.
+In 2020, Addis ran for the California State Assembly against incumbent Republican Jordan Cunningham in Assembly District 35, which included all of San Luis Obispo County as well as voters in northern Santa Barbara County.
+Cunningham won with 55% of the vote to Addis's 45%.